Logan Mader: Return to live music and further production work

 In August and September 2015, they toured the southern, midwestern and southwestern United States with Fear Factory, The Bloodline and Before the Mourning.

+In 2016, Mader participated in music-production education through the Nail the Mix platform, where he taught a mixing class based on Gojira's song “Toxic Garbage Island.”

 In March 2019, it was announced that Mader (along with drummer Chris Kontos) would perform with Machine Head for the first time in 21 years with a tour celebrating the 25th anniversary of the release of Burn My Eyes; however, he and Kontos did not officially rejoin the band.